mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 operation  proceeds as follows:

 1. Reset gtid:s and delete binary logs on all servers:
-      1. Stop (STOP SLAVE) and delete (RESET SLAVE ALL) all slave connections.
+      1. Stop (STOP SLAVE) and delete (RESET SLAVE ALL) all replica connections.
       2. Enable the *read\_only*-flag.
       3. Disable scheduled server events (if event handling is on).
       3. Delete binary logs (RESET MASTER).
       4. Set the sequence number of *gtid\_slave\_pos* to zero.
 This also affects *gtid\_current\_pos*.
-2. Prepare new master:
+2. Prepare new primary:
       1. Disable the *read\_only*-flag.
       2. Enable scheduled server events (if event handling is on).
-Events are only enabled if the cluster had a master server when starting the reset-replication operation.
-Only events that were enabled on the previous master are enabled on the new.
+Events are only enabled if the cluster had a primary server when starting the reset-replication operation.
+Only events that were enabled on the previous primary are enabled on the new.
-3. Direct other servers to replicate from the new master as in the other operations.
+3. Direct other servers to replicate from the new primary as in the other operations.

 ### Manual activation